RMI-PACTA/azure-pacta-runner/README.md

 **DO ALL OF THIS IN `tmux`**

 The first step to running this process is setting up the Azure File Share.
-All the data that you want to run PACTA on needs to be structured as follows:
+It is easiest to create the queue if all the data that you want to run PACTA on is structured as follows:

 ``` bash
 investor_name